Robertson County is named for James Robertson, who was a Tennessee state legislator and founder of the Watauga Settlements.

 Description: The building faces east and is a four story red colored brick and concrete structure.
-The building is located on landscaped grounds on the east side of the center of the city.
+The building is located on landscaped grounds on the east side of the center of Springfield.
 The building was formerly the Jesse Holman Jones Hospital and has a three story wing extending east from the north-south main section.
-At the north part of the main section is the General Sessions Court with entrance on the east side.
-The building was converted and renovated for use by the County in 1996.
+At the north part of the main section is the County General Sessions Court and County Juvenile Court of the 19th Judicial District, with entrance on the east side.
+The building was converted and renovated for use by the county in 1996.
 The architect was Breithaupt-Grand of Springfield and the contractor was James Ackerman.
 The building was further renovated in 2000.
 The architect was Architectural Affiliates of Springfield and the contractor was MPACT Construction Group of Nashville.

 Photos taken 2012, 2014 and 2018